roboconf/roboconf.github.io/en/user-guide/iaas-in-memory.md

 ---
-title: "Localhost Support"
+title: "In-Memory (IaaS) Support"
 layout: page
-id: "ug.snapshot.iaas-localhost"
+id: "ug.snapshot.iaas-in-memory"
 menus: [ "users", "user-guide" ]
 ---

-Roboconf has a IaaS implementation to deploy on the local host.
+Roboconf has a IaaS implementation to run agents in memory.

 > This implementation has no interest for production environments.
 > However, it is really useful to debug Roboconf.